 5 Easy SEO Tips to Boost Your Site on Search Engines

 You’ve created an awesome website – congrats!
 What you need to do now is bring people to it.
-For your website to come up high on search engines like Google and Bing, you need to understand a little bit about the world of “Search Engine Optimization” or SEO.
+For your website to come up high on search engines like Google, you need to understand a little bit about the world of “Search Engine Optimization” or SEO.